bluddy980/nodejsWITHSQLDB/README.md

+ENSURE TCP/ICP is enabled

+run in terminal one by one:
+npm init -y
-npm install express , mssql , dotenv , cors , msnodesqlv8
+npm install express mssql dotenv cors  msnodesqlv8
-enable tcp/icp